Alan Schwarz: Concussion reporting

 With each new player diagnosed with C.T.E., and as more players and families went public with retirees’ early-onset dementia, the N.F.L. and its committee of doctors insisted in Schwarz's stories and elsewhere that there was no evidence to connect football with later cognitive disease.
 One example came in January 2009, when Tom McHale, a former N.F.L. lineman who had recently died at 45, became the sixth player to be diagnosed with C.T.E.
 High-ranking league executive Jeff Pash said in Schwarz's story in the Times: "There are a great many people who have played football and other contact sports for many years and at high levels who do not appear to have suffered these types of deficits.
 Whether it's President Ford or major business leaders, whether it's people on television."

 Schwarz later told the Columbia Journalism Review how he approached this type of pushback from the league and other doctors:

-“He connected the dots in such a precise, linear way that it was undeniable what he had laid out,” said Randall Lane, the editor of Forbes, said in a 2012 interview.
+“He connected the dots in such a precise, linear way that it was undeniable what he had laid out,” Randall Lane, the editor of Forbes, said in a 2012 interview.
 “That is what happens when you have a sports writer who happens to be a mathematician.”